 The safeguarding section of our website contains information on what to do if you are concerned over the welfare of a child, young person or adult in sport in County Durham, lots of useful resources for clubs, coaches, volunteers and parents/carers to use to support local sports delivery and lots of useful links and contacts for organisations that can provide additional advice and resources on safeguarding children, young people and adults in sport.

 County Durham Sport works closely with the Child Protection in Sport Unit (CPSU), NSPCC and the Ann Craft Trust (ACT) to ensure that we have the necessary standards in place to help create safe environments for children, young people and adults at risk to be physically active.
+This is our role:

 - A strong internal safeguarding culture: Implementing and demonstrating best safeguarding practice internally through correct policies and practice, access to training for staff and time and resource allocated to this area of work.